psychemedia/island-storynotes/elder-puckaster.md

 "Puff-ball, turn brown—
 John Kann, sit down."

-The puff-ball immediately began changing from its snow-white colour, as if it had been baking in an oven, and the outer skin became shrivelly all over, and when John Kann sat down again, it burst as if its covering had been no stronger than a cobweb, and immediately he was enveloped in a cloud of dust, which got into hiseyes and made them smart so, that for a long time he was completely blinded.
+The puff-ball immediately began changing from its snow-white colour, as if it had been baking in an oven, and the outer skin became shrivelly all over, and when John Kann sat down again, it burst as if its covering had been no stronger than a cobweb, and immediately he was enveloped in a cloud of dust, which got into his eyes and made them smart so, that for a long time he was completely blinded.
 When, by dint of rubbing and rubbing his eyes, he began to see a little again, he was surprised to find ail his fairy companions flown, and himself restored to his original size, sitting alone on the little level spot on the hill side, which has been described before.
 The sun was shining bright and clear.

 "I will have a look for the gold, at any rate," thought he, "before I return home."

 He descended the hill, and walked along the shore, as he had been directed.
 The tide was low, and the rays of the morning sun were reflected brightly on the wet sand.
-After a little search, he found alarge flint stone with a hole in it, lying by itself upon the level smooth sand.
+After a little search, he found a large flint stone with a hole in it, lying by itself upon the level smooth sand.
 The sand thereabouts certainly did appear to glisten rather more than elsewhere; he took some up in his hand, and found a number of little bright grains amongst it.

 This is gold, then," said he to himself, as he cut a caper in the air from .very joy.
 "What a lucky fellow I am! or, as my friend Mr. Puck would say,